SMASH THE SCALE? Not Always Helpful For ND Folks

 So often, we THINK we need to do recovery a certain way just because a bazillion “ED recovery accounts” on the internet say that this is the “best” way to recover.
 But what’s BEST for one person is the WORST for another!
 This is why, especially if you’re autistic, you need to tailor your approach to your unique needs.
 If having a scale helps you to live a life of calm and peace, then having a scale can be a part of your recovered life.
 But if having a scale triggers you to eat less or want to lose weight, then getting rid of the scale and not knowing the numbers may be part of your recovered life.
 It’s really as simple as that!

 And that’s a wrap for part 1 of this series on popular ED recovery advice that does not work for autistic people.
-As always, I hope that this episode not only inspired you, but also empowered you on your unique journey to freedom.
+As always, I hope that this post not only inspired you, but also empowered you on your unique journey to freedom.
 Because ultimately, that’s what your journey is: UNIQUE!
 Becoming a recovered individual is all about dismantling your core beliefs from what you’ve been conditioned to believe, and discovering who you are and what aligns with your life.
 There’s never a right or wrong way to do anything, meaning there’s also no right or wrong way to recover.
 All that matters is that the approach works for YOU!
 If you want to dive even deeper and get an individualized plan for your unique journey, I invite you to book a consultation call for 1-1 coaching here.
-And if you haven’t already, grab a copy of my brand new book Rainbow Girl here!
-I’m already excited for the next episode in this popular recovery advice series, so make sure you’re subscribed wherever you listen to podcasts (or join the Liv Label Free family here if you prefer reading blogs) and I’ll chat with you again soon.
-Bye bye for now!
+And if you haven’t already, grab a copy of my book Rainbow Girl here!